bluxmit/alnoda-workspaces/workspaces/workspace-in-docker/README.md

 # Workspace-in-docker

-Workspace-in-docker has all the featuures of the *Base-Workspace*, and in addition it includes a powerful browser-based version of Visual Studio Code.
+Workspace-in-docker has all the features of the *Base-Workspace*, and in addition it includes a powerful browser-based version of Visual Studio Code.
+It is a lightweight VM alternative, which provides full isolation, consumes little resources and contains full-fledged IDE.

 ![Workspaces are amazing!](./img/workspace-demo.gif)